A Trout in the Milk: Writing

 Enver Gjokaj said it was fun to portray Daniel Sousa in the 1970s and reacting to the new time period.
-He added that having Sousa be out of his time would give "some clarity" to his Marvel Cinematic Universe history and the status of his relationship with Peggy Carter.
-The episode also shows Sousa "struggling to be a part of the team, or S.H.I.E.L.D., and go from being at the top of the S.H.I.E.L.D. organization in his time to not really having a clue what’s going on in this time."
+He added that having Sousa be out of his time would give "some clarity" to his Marvel Cinematic Universe (MCU) history and the status of his relationship with Peggy Carter.
+The episode also shows Sousa "struggling to be a part of the team, or S.H.I.E.L.D., and go from being at the top of the S.H.I.E.L.D. organization in his time to not really having a clue what's going on in this time."
 Some of the decisions Sousa makes are in service of his original mission to take down Hydra, and "feeling allegiance" to his own time.

 Casting

 With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" Mackenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
 Series star Clark Gregg also returns as his character Phil Coulson, portraying a Life Model Decoy version of the character in the seventh season.

 In August 2019, Patrick Warburton was revealed to be returning for the final season after appearing as Rick Stoner earlier in the series, guest starring in "A Trout in the Milk".
-Also guest starring are Joel Stoffer as Enoch, Tobias Jelinek as Luke, Neal Bledsoe as Wilfred Malick, and Gjokaj reprising his Agent Carter role as agent Daniel Sousa, all returning from earlier episodes of the season.
+Also guest starring are Joel Stoffer as Enoch, Tobias Jelinek as Luke, Neal Bledsoe as Wilfred Malick, and Enver Gjokaj reprising his Agent Carter role as agent Daniel Sousa, all returning from earlier episodes of the season.
 Cameron Palatas reprises his role as a young Gideon Malick from the third season, while Thomas E. Sullivan takes on the role of Nathaniel Malick who was portrayed by Joel Dabney Courtney in the third season.
-They are joined by Dawan Owens as agent Ford, Sedale Threatt Jr. as John Mackenzie, and Paulina Bugembe as Lila Mackenzie.
+They are joined by Dawan Owens as agent Ford, Sedale Threatt Jr. as John Mackenzie, and Paulina Bugembe as Lilla Mackenzie.

 Design

 Costumes

 Jessica Torok joined the series as costume designer alongside Whitney Galitz beginning with this episode, ahead of Galitz leaving the series to give birth to her daughter.
 The 1970s blue S.H.I.E.L.D. jumpsuits are a reference to the uniforms worn by S.H.I.E.L.D. agents in Marvel Comics from the 1960s and 1970s.
 Though the comics versions had "a darker shade of blue" and were "more skintight", the episode versions had a S.H.I.E.L.D. logo patch on the left shoulder, white bands on the right arm, and a white belt and gun holster, similarly to the comics counterpart.
-Torok's designs for the jumpsights also took inspiration from real life 1970s jumpsuits.
-Brooks specifically requested the red Adidas tracksuit for Deke "because there's nothing more iconic to 70s".
+Torok's designs for the jumpsuits also took inspiration from real life 1970s jumpsuits.
+Brooks specifically requested the red Adidas tracksuit for Shaw "because there's nothing more iconic to 70s".